 Or: How I learned about EVERYTHING from a coin.
-I like to collect money.
-Who doesn’t?
+Who likes to collect money?
+I do!
 But I’m talking about weird money.
-If you travel, it’s actually not strange to see different sorts of money, but 35+ years ago when I first stumbled across a coin bearing non-Latin characters, it seemed a magical treasure.
+If you travel abroad, it’s not strange to see different sorts of money, but 35+ years ago when I first stumbled across a coin bearing non-Latin characters, it seemed a magical treasure.
 A … Continue reading Kids COVID-19 Coin Curriculum?

 I've blogged twice before about firing SEO/UX clients, but there are other reasons practitioner and client separate.
 What are some reasons to part ways?
 The best reason: "Dan, you helped us sell all the inventory.
 We're done.
 Thanks!"
 (Only happened once: Hawaii housing development) One of the most annoying reasons: "Some guy in a suit … Continue reading Ending an SEO/UX relationship

-I've blogged about canning clients before (because of payment and/or privacy problems,) but this recent blog post by Marvin Russell made me want to do it again!
+I need to rewatch Regular Show.
+Img from this artist.
+Thanks.
+Canning a client?
+I've written about leaving a relationship because of payment problems, but this recent blog post by Marvin Russell made me want to write about client-practitioner relationships again.
 I accept up to four clients every year.
-I don't accept every potential client, and because I have the luxury of excellent word-of-mouth, I seldom respond to RFPs … Continue reading Firing SEO Clients
+I don't onboard every potential client, … Continue reading Firing SEO Clients?
+Choose smart.

 I fired a Hawaii marketing agency a couple of months ago.
 I was not a client.
 I'd been providing usability and SEO services to their clients since 2007.
 (Does that mean I quit?)
 I grew online business for a few of their big-name clients and received decent money for it.
 Everybody at the agency was … Continue reading Looking for the best Hawaii digital marketing agency